United Kingdom National Nuclear Laboratory

 Project lead: Prof Jonathan Hyde

-The National Nuclear Laboratory operates some of the world’s most advanced nuclear facilities across the UK, delivering scientific innovation to our customers and collaborating with academia.
+The United Kingdom National Nuclear Laboratory operates some of the world’s most advanced nuclear facilities across the UK, delivering scientific innovation to our customers and collaborating with academia.

-NNUF and EPSRC funding has enabled NNL to procure a range of scientific equipment for characterising irradiated materials:
+NNUF and EPSRC funding has enabled UKNNL to procure a range of scientific equipment for characterising irradiated materials:

 • A high-resolution FIB-SEM (available for academic research)